darsay8/photo-gallery/README.md

 # Infinity scroll images

-I get images from the unsplash api, then I display them using the css grid and infinite scroll 📸.
+I get images from the unsplash api, then I display them using the css grid and infinite scroll 📸 .

+You can see the result [here](https://infinity-scroll-images.herokuapp.com/) 👈 .